drv-agwl/Implicit_Neural_Representation/README.md

   <img src="recon3D.png"/>
 </p>

-IGR can be used to reconstruct a single surface given a point cloud with or without normal data.
+IGR can be used to reconstruct a single surface given a point cloud with or without normal data and with or without adding fourier layer to the network.
 Adjust reconstruction/setup.json to the path of the input 2D/3D point cloud:
 ```
 train